QBeukelman/TomTom-Hackathon-2022/README.md

 # Remarks and Recomendations

-- If developing this API, determine which desired apps to integrate and contract launching developers.
+- In developing this API, determine which desired apps to integrate and contract launching developers.
 We suggest a calendar app as this can assist in generation of the ‘spare time’ metric.
 - We suggest personal profiles to personalise presented map data and customise search autocomplete.
-- Users should set sharing permissions etc.
+- Users should set sharing permissions.
-- The TomTom documentation was very good, but was missing some relevant system information; namely, that the CockPit does not support Apple Silicon.
+- The TomTom developer documentation was very good, but was missing some relevant system information; namely, that the CockPit does not support Apple Silicon.
 Also, build times were very long with the TomTom Automotive Emulator.
 <br />